micmejia/bible-dump/AMPC/John/John 13.md

 Peter said to Him, You shall never wash my feet!
-Jesus answered him, Unless I wash you, you have no part with ([^b]in) Me [you have no share in companionship with Me].
+Jesus answered him, Unless I wash you, you have no part with (in) Me [you have no share in companionship with Me].